 He describes how he arrived at it in a brief but interesting article published on his Nutrition Studies website where he explains that the term ‘plant-based’ was something he first came up with in 1982 and later added ‘whole food’ to the nomenclature because of “the inappropriate use of nutrient supplements.”

-Thus the acronym WFPG, whole food plant-based, was born and is still used by a growing movement of people who are unquestionably Vegan but came in via a different path.
+Thus the acronym WFPB, whole food plant-based, was born and is still used by a growing movement of people who are Vegan by association but came in via a different path.

 Some because of medical events like heart attack or stroke but others because they simply became wise after reading books like The China Study or watching Fork Over Knives – seminal works in this area.

-Many evidenced based eaters are proud to call themselves Vegan today but, not having arrived here from any other ethical standpoint, can sometimes be surprised to discover that Vegan is what they now are.
+Many evidenced based eaters are proud to call themselves Vegan today but, not having arrived here from any other ethical standpoint, can sometimes be surprised to discover that their friends now view them as Vegan although Vegans themselves don’t class them that way by definition.

 Campbell however draws a distinction between WFPB and a traditional Vegan diet which tends to define itself by what it excludes whereas “a WFPB diet is defined also by what it emphasizes: a large variety of whole foods,” he says.